 Give Them Love

 Ultimately, it’s essential to have patience and show support for your dog during scary or uncertain times when their anxiety may be triggered, no matter what their source of stress is.
 Do not scold or punish them for abnormal behavior, especially if their anxiety is being triggered by something like a storm or fireworks.
 Their behavior during these times is likely due to extreme feelings of fear, not disobedience or a desire to act out.
-Be sure to give positive reinforcement and lots of hugs and kisses to help keep them calm and assure them that everything is safe.

 Whether your dog is anxious due to separation, a storm, car rides, or interacting socially with new pets and people, it’s the responsibility of loving dog owners to do their part to help their pets feel as safe and comfortable as possible.
 Fortunately, there are various tips and tricks to help alleviate your dog’s anxiety, no matter the cause.

 CBD dog treats from Dope Dog can help your canine companion relax during times of anxiety.
 Other strategies like taking them somewhere fun, having their favorite treats and toys on hand, and slowly desensitizing them from their anxiety triggers can help.
-With that in mind, we hope that all the information that we have provided can be of great assistance to bring your canine companion some peace of mind.

 Want to help your dog relax?
 Check out Dope Dog for CBD dog treats.